Skip to main content

 Optional Configuration Values

 • OIDC_SCOPES: Scopes to request from the identity provider.
 This controls what data the OAuth client can access.
-Planka requires access to the email and name claims.
+PLANKA requires access to the email and name claims.
 By default, it requests openid profile email.

 • OIDC_ADMIN_ROLES: The role claim used to determine if a user is an admin.
-By default, the admin role is checked.

 • OIDC_CLAIMS_SOURCE: Determines whether the claims are sourced from the id_token or userinfo.
 By default, it is set to userinfo.